-Your spleen is a small organ located just below your rib cage on your left side.
-Normally, your spleen is about the size of a fist, but a number of conditions — from infections to liver disease and some cancers — can cause an enlarged spleen, also known as splenomegaly (spleh-no-MEG-uh-lee).
+Your spleen is an organ located just below your rib cage on your left side.
+A number of conditions — from infections to liver disease and some cancers — can cause an enlarged spleen, also known as splenomegaly (spleh-no-MEG-uh-lee).

 Most people don't have symptoms with an enlarged spleen.
 The problem is often discovered during a routine physical exam.
-Your doctor won't be able to feel a normal-sized spleen — unless you're very slender — but can feel an enlarged spleen.
+Your doctor can't feel a normal-sized spleen in adults — unless you're very slender — but can feel an enlarged spleen.
 If you have an enlarged spleen, your doctor will likely request imaging and blood tests to help identify the cause.

 Treatment for an enlarged spleen focuses on relieving the underlying condition.
-Although surgically removing an enlarged spleen isn't a first choice, it may be an option for you in certain situations.
+Surgically removing an enlarged spleen isn't usually the first treatment, but it may be recommended in certain situations.

 The spleen is a small organ normally about the size of your fist.
 But a number of conditions, including liver disease and some cancers, can cause your spleen to become enlarged. ...

 A number of infections and diseases can contribute to an enlarged spleen.
 The effects on your spleen may be only temporary, depending on how well your treatment works.
 Contributing factors include:

 An enlarged spleen affects each of these vital functions.
 For instance, as your spleen grows larger, it begins to filter normal red blood cells as well as abnormal ones, reducing the number of healthy cells in your bloodstream.
 It also traps too many platelets.
 Eventually, excess red blood cells and platelets can clog your spleen, interfering with its normal functioning.
 An enlarged spleen may even outgrow its own blood supply, which can damage or destroy sections of the organ.

 Anyone can develop an enlarged spleen at any age, but certain groups are at higher risk, including: